 With a HECM, the borrower is required to pay an initial Mortgage Insurance Premium (MIP), as well as an annual MIP of 1.25 percent.
 (Please see chart below for more detail regarding the initial MIP.)
 The borrower must also pay an origination fee, title insurance and other closing costs (see Fees).

 Borrowers may receive their loan funds through monthly installments, a lump sum, as a line of credit or through a combination of these options.
 The amount of the loan depends on the age of the youngest borrower, the interest rate, and the lesser of the appraised value of the home, sale price or maximum lending limit.
 The funds available to you may be restricted for the first 12 months after loan closing, due to HECM requirements.
+The borrower may need to set aside additional funds from the loan proceeds to pay for taxes and insurance.
 Consult a Liberty advisor for detailed program terms.
 The proceeds are tax-free; however it is always best to consult a financial professional.
 In addition, provided the home is sold to repay the loan, borrowers’ heirs will not be personally liable if the loan balance exceeds the value of the home.

 *Not applicable to HECM for Purchase